aster-system/scls-foundation-leonhard/README.md

-# matix-basix
+# SCLS Foundation
-Basix is a little librairie containing very basic C++ functionnality, used in Matix.
+SCLS is a set of libraries made to make C++ development easier for beginners.